Santroller/Santroller/index.md

 * Support for bluetooth
   * For PC, this works directly, and you can connect to a bluetooth configured controller
   * For consoles, you can build a bluetooth receiver that connects to a bluetooth configured controller, and allows for wireless play
+* Shortcuts
+  * Replaces the previous hardcoded start + select to home feature, and allows for defining any combination of inputs and mapping that to an output.
+* Custom input mappings
+  * You can map inputs from *any* controller to *any* output.
+This means you can do things like mapping a button press on a Wii guitar to tilt.
 * Support for inputs from another pi pico
   * This can be used to put LEDs in a DJ Hero turntable, or to bypass the GH5 neck's microcontroller but keep it removable.
 * Ability to emulate the following controllers